Mindful Decluttering: How to Deal With Guilt and Eco-Anxiety

-I am familiar with and suffer regularly from consumer guilt and eco-anxiety.
+I am familiar with and suffer regularly from consumer guilt andeco-anxiety.
 When my family and I travelled the world in 2025 we lived out of 6 suit cases between the four of us for a year across all continents and seasons.
 Life was both simple and complex at the same time.
-Now we returned to Australia and set up house again in 2026 we find stuff we missed (my own bed and European pillows for reading at night!) stuff we forgot about and we need to buy some more items because a new home and lifestyle requires some stuff.
+Now we returned to Australia and set up house again in 2026, we found stuff we missed (my own bed and European pillows for reading at night!), lots of stuff we forgot about, and the need to buy some more items because a new home and lifestyle requires stuff.

 It was time to do a deep dive.
 If you suffer from consumer guilt and eco-anxiety please read on.